 A new B2B buyer has emerged

-These younger professionals are prone to using digital technologies in the buying process, in turn revolutionizing how they purchase products or services.
+These younger professionals are prone to using digital technologies and online reviews in the buying process, in turn revolutionizing how they purchase products or services.

 For one, they prefer to conduct research themselves, and use the wealth of content available to help them on their journey.
-In fact, according to Accenture study, 94% of B2B buyers admit to conducting online research before making a buying decision.
+When making purchasing decisions, the new B2B buyers mostly rely on these five resources: